philippkant/reddit-soccer-matchthread/README.md

-# Data analysis on Reddit data

-# Reddit r/soccer match thread - Comments per minute
+# Data analysis on Reddit data: Reddit r/soccer match thread

-## Tools used

-- [PRAW](https://praw.readthedocs.io/en/stable/) (Python Reddit API Wrapper)
-- Jupyter Notebook
-- Pandas
-- Matplotlib
-- Seaborn
+The following graphs show the number of comments in each minute in a specific r/soccer match thread.

 ## Example graphs